 - Ai Yori Aoshi (literally "Bluer than Indigo"; occasionally with the slogan "True Blue Love" — see Meaningful Name for why)

 - Gurren Lagann, which literally means "Crimson Lotus Spiral Face" so it's no wonder it wasn't translated.
-Although it was shortened from Tengen Toppa Gurren Lagann ("Heaven Piercing Crimson Lotus Spiral Face")
+It was shortened from Tengen Toppa Gurren Lagann ("Heaven Piercing Crimson Lotus Spiral Face")

 - Hikaru no Go ("Hikaru's Go")

 - Ikki Tousen (literally, "the strength of a thousand in a single breath")

 - Jungle wa Itsumo Hare nochi Guu (see the show's page for an attempt to untangle the punny title; some releases shorten it down to Hale+Guu)

 - Kannazuki no Miko ("Shrine Maiden of the Godless Month [October]"; the original Geneon release sometimes added the very loosely equivalent subtitle "Destiny of the Shrine Maiden", though the Sentai re-release used the English title.)

 - Kodocha (left as the shortened form of the Japanese title "Kodomo no Omocha," rather than using a translation like "Child's Toy")

 - Kyou Kara Maou ("Demon King as of Today")

 - Mai-HiME & Mai-Otome are partial cases of this.
 While the "Mai" parts of the title are changed to the English "My" (which may have been intended puns to begin with), the words Hime (princess) and Otome (maiden) are left alone.